Jacinda-Chen/salary-prediction/README.md

 ## Key Insights

-- Education level had the strongest linear influence on salary
+- Education level had the strongest linear influence on salary (Average salary by education levels were statistically significant by a one-way ANOVA test)
 - Age and years of experience dominated in the tree-based Random Forest model
 - SHAP revealed which features drove individual predictions
 - Gender had a small but measurable effect, but was not statistically significant according to Welch's t-test